Contents

 Table of Contents

 The POSH Act has its roots in a tragic incident from 1992, when Bhanwari Devi, a grassroots worker in Rajasthan, was tasked with preventing child marriages in her community.
 While successfully stopping the marriage of a one-year-old girl, she faced severe backlash and harassment from local men.
-Despite reporting the harassment to the authorities, no action wastaken.
+Despite reporting the harassment to the authorities, no action was taken.
 This negligence led to a horrific outcome—Bhanwari was gang-raped by those same men.

 Her case highlighted the pervasive sexual violence faced by working women across India, regardless of their location.
 It also underscored the dangers of ignoring sexually offensive behavior in the workplace.
-In response to this, Vishaka and other women’s groups filed a Public Interest Litigation (PIL) against the State of Rajasthanand the Union of India in the Supreme Court.
+In response to this, Vishaka and other women’s groups filed a Public Interest Litigation (PIL) against the State of Rajasthan and the Union of India in the Supreme Court.
 They argued that sexual harassment must be recognized as a violation of women’s fundamental right to equality and that all workplaces should be held accountable for protecting these rights.

-1. Quote in the famous Vishaka case:
+Quote in the famous Vishaka case:

 In response to this growing issue, the Indian government enacted the Sexual Harassment of Women at Workplace (Prevention, Prohibition and Redressal) Act, 2013, commonly known as the POSH Act.
-This legislation, introduced by the
+This legislation, introduced by the Ministry of Women and Child Development, specifically addresses workplace sexual harassment.

 The key three pillars are: